c9ng/signal-gateway/README.md

       session version undefined"
 * [ ] Graceful shutdown doesn't work.
 Not geting SIGINT for some reason, even though the server *is* PID 1 in the container.
+* [ ] Getting error event "Unknown message type" all the time

 License
 -------